BobMcDear/flaim/ARCHITECTURES.md

 ## BEiT V2

-BEiT V2 from _[BEiT v2: Masked Image Modeling with Vector-Quantized Visual Tokenizers](https://arxiv.org/abs/2208.06366)_ by Peng et al. BEiT V2 is identical to BEiT in terms of architecture but uses a different masked modelling approach that relies on vector-quantized knowledge distillation algorithm for exploiting higher-level semantics.
+BEiT V2 from _[BEiT v2: Masked Image Modeling with Vector-Quantized Visual Tokenizers](https://arxiv.org/abs/2208.06366)_ by Peng et al. BEiT V2 is identical to BEiT in terms of architecture but uses a different masked modelling approach that relies on a vector-quantized knowledge distillation algorithm for exploiting higher-level semantics.
 <br>
 For the reference implementation, source of pre-trained parameters, and copyrights, please visit [here](https://github.com/rwightman/pytorch-image-models/blob/main/timm/models/beit.py).